Property & Chancery

 James Davies practices across a broad range of property and chancery work with experience of advisory work, drafting and advocacy.
 He has a particular interest in landlord and tenant law, including the particular issues arising on historic ground rent claims.
 His practice also includes litigation arising out of conveyancing both in its own right and through professional negligence claims against solicitors.

 James has a significant probate practice encompassing the Inheritance Act, applications to remove executors, construction of wills, and contentious probate.
 When acting in Inheritance Act claims he is able to use the analytical skills he learned as an accountant.

 James is authorised to accept instructions direct from businesses, professionals and individuals under the Direct Access Scheme.
 He has been placed in the Legal 500 for both 2012 and 2013 for Commercial and Chancery work on the South Eastern Circuit.
 He is “recommended for commercial disputes and insolvency matters”.

 Recent work has included:

-- Successfully representing a vendor in defending a claim for the return of a deposit in a conveyancing transaction where the vendor’s notice to complete was defective.
+- Succesfully representing a vendor in defending a claim for the return of a deposit in a conveyancing transaction where the vendor’s notice to complete was defective.

 - Representing the successful claimant in a week long trial concerning whether a sitting tenant was protected under the 1954 Act and the Standard Conditions of Sale.
 The claimant had purchased the property having been advised it was a residential tenant.
 The claim was brought against both the tenant and the vendor and succeeded against both.